mr-mpn/Python-ImageClassifier-NeuralNetwork-GUI/README.md

 ---------------------------------------------

-next we build our model with the appropriate number of nodes and optimizer = 'adam' then we train the model with x_train and y_train epochs = 10 , shows how times it goes through the entire dataset then the trained model is saved as baseline.keras
+next, we build our model with the appropriate number of nodes and optimizer = 'adam' then we train the model with x_train and y_train epochs = 10, shows how times it goes through the entire dataset then the trained model is saved as baseline.keras
 Now we can use the trained model in our code 'classifier.py'!

 ---------------------------------------------
 Reminder:
 pip install tensorflow

 pip install taipy

-Credit to Python Simplifed Youtube Channel : https://www.youtube.com/watch?v=h0dglh9elCw&t=560s
+Credit to Python Simplified Youtube Channel : https://www.youtube.com/watch?v=h0dglh9elCw&t=560s

 ------------------------------------------
 ![Readme](https://github.com/mr-mpn/Python-ImageClassifier-NeuralNetwork-GUI/assets/135954454/8ff9a139-7773-4555-bbda-d452fd38eceb)